devgithubs/MS1/README.md

 <img src="/assets/images/hierarchy.PNG" style="margin: 0;" width="500" height="300">

 Here we see how the home page looks when viewed on multiple devices:

 <img src="/assets/images/home-page.PNG" style="margin: 0;" width="500" height="300">

 Here we see how the contact page looks when viewed on multiple devices:

 <img src="/assets/images/contact-page.PNG" style="margin: 0;" width="500" height="300">

 Here we see how the tournament page looks when viewed on multiple devices:

 <img src="/assets/images/tournament-page.PNG" style="margin: 0;" width="500" height="300">

 Here we see how the community page looks when viewed on multiple devices:

 <img src="/assets/images/community-page.PNG" style="margin: 0;" width="500" height="300">

 ## Features

+In this section, you should go over the different parts of your project, and describe each in a sentence or so.

+Existing Features
+Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

+In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

+Features Left to Implement
+Another feature idea

+As previously mentioned, my website follows a modern design style.

+The color pallette features many dark, neon, and contrasting electric colours that you find on many websites such as Twitch where a lot of gamers stream their content.

+* Navigation bar

+Initially I had designed a logo using free third party software but decided to use just the name _"CLASH"_ in italics in pink against a dark, semi-transparent navbar background.

+The navbar has five inline elements for navigation positioned to the right (end) side of the bar.
+There are "Home", "Tournament", "Contact", "Community" links and a Discord button.

 ### Existing Features